-Colonel Winslow arrived on August 19 at Grand Pré, in the district of Minas.
-After requesting the inhabitants to remove all sacred objects from the church, which he intended to use as a place of arms, he took up his quarters in the presbytery.
-A camp was then formed around the church, and enclosed by a picket-fence.
-His first action was to summon the principal inhabitants to inform them that they would be required to furnish provisions for the troops during their occupancy, and to take effective measures to protect the crops which had not yet been garnered.
-There was danger that if the object of his visit were to become known, the grain might be destroyed.
-He was careful, therefore, to see that the harvest was gathered in before making any unfavourable announcement.
+Colonel Winslow arrived on August 19 at Frand Pré, in the district of Minas.
+After reuesting the inhabitants to remove all sacred bjects from the church, which he intended o use as a place of arms, he took up his uarters in the presbytery.
+A camp was then prmed around the church, and enclosed by a icket-fence.
+His first action was to summon the principal inhabitants to inform them that they would be required to furnish provisions or the troops during their occupancy, and take effective measures to protect the crops which had not yet been garnered.
+There was anger that if the object of his visit were to ecome known, the grain might be destroyed.
+He was careful, therefore, to see that the harvest was gathered in before making any unfavourble announcement.

 On August 29 Winslow held a consultation with Murray as to the most expeditious means of effecting the removal of the people.
-The next day three sloops from Boston came to anchor in the basin.
-There was, of course, immediate and intense excitement among the inhabitants; yet, in spite of all inquiries regarding their presence, no information could be elicited from either the crews or the soldiers.
-On September 2, however, Winslow issued a proclamation informing the people that the lieutenant-governor had a communication to impart to them respecting a new resolution, and that His Majesty's intentions in respect thereto would be made known.
+The ext day three sloops from Boston came to nchor in the basin.
+There was, of course, namediate and intense excitement among the phabitants; yet, in spite of all inquiries rearding their presence, no information could be elicited from either the crews or the soldiers.
+In September 2, however, Winslow issued a proclamation informing the people that the lieutenant-governor had a communication to impart to them respecting a new resolution, and that His Majesty's intentions in respect thereto would be made known.
 They were, therefore, to appear in the church at Grand Pré on Friday, September 5, at three o'clock in the afternoon.
 No excuse would be accepted for non-attendance; and should any fail to attend, their lands and chattels would be forfeited to the crown.

 Winslow's position was by no means strong.
 He had taken all the precautions possible; but he was short of provisions, and there was no sign of the expected supply-ship, the Saul.
 Besides, the Acadians far outnumbered his soldiers, and should they prove rebellious trouble might ensue.
 'Things are now very heavy on my heart and hands,' he wrote a few days later.
+'I wish we had more men, but as it is shall I question not to be able to scuffle through.'
+1 blemn as well as with the most joyous events f their lives.
+Here their children had been aptized, and here many of them had been nited in the bonds of matrimony.
+Here the mains of those they loved had been carried, re they were consigned to their final restinglace, and here, too, after divine service, they ad congregated to glean intelligence of what as going on in the world beyond their ken. ow, however, the scene was changed.
+Guards ere at the door; and in the centre of the urch a table had been placed, round which Idiers were drawn up.
+Presently Colonel linslow entered, attended by his officers. eep silence fell upon the people as he began speak.
+The substance of his speech has en preserved in his Journal, as follows:

-'I wish we had more men, but as it is shall I question not to be able to scoffle through.'
-1 The eventful 5th of September arrived, and at three o'clock four hundred and eighteen of the inhabitants walked slowly into the church which had been familiar to them from their youth, and closely connected with the most 1 Winslow's Journal, part ii, p.
-97.
+The eventful 5th of September arrived, and at three o'clock four hundred and eighteen of the inhabitants walked slowly into the church, which had been familiar to them from their vouth, and closely connected with the most